benalexau/rpc-bench/results/20160920/README.md

 process and busy spin strategies, whereas gRPC always embeds the transport in the client and server processes.

-It is highly probable that the gRPC results could be improved by a gRPC expert.
+Both gRPC and Aeron provide many tuning options that could improve their respective results.
 Pull requests are welcome.

-If you are interested in low latency benchmarks on the JVM, you might like to browse at our
+If you are interested in other low latency benchmarks on the JVM, you might like to browse our
 [Embedded Key-Value Store Benchmark](https://github.com/lmdbjava/benchmarks) and
 [JVM Hashing Algorithm Benchmark](https://github.com/benalexau/hash-bench)